Bitbucket Server AI Code Review Setup Guide for Enterprise Teams

 Does Git AutoReview support Bitbucket Data Center?

 Yes.
 Git AutoReview fully supports Bitbucket Data Center, including on-premise deployments, custom authentication (SSO, LDAP), and network configurations.
-It works behind firewalls and integrates with your existing Atlassian stack (Jira, Confluence).
+It works behind firewalls and integrates with Jira for ticket context.

 What's the difference between Bitbucket Cloud and Data Center?